ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 *  Copy these files from downloaded zip file to the above folder- GroupFromSQL.py
       RM-Python-config.ini
-*  Download the SQLite extension file: unifuzz64.dll   -see above
-*  Move the unifuzz64.dll file to the working folder
-*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file and the unifuzz64.dll file.
+*  Edit the RM-Python-config.ini in the working folder to specify the location of the RM file
-   To edit, Open NotePad and drag the ini file onto the NotePad window.
+   To edit, Open NotePad and drag the config file onto the NotePad window.
 *  Double click the GroupFromSQL.exe file to run the utility.
-*  Examine the console window text and press the enter key to close it.
+*  Examine the report file text to confirm the successful run.
 *  Open the database in RM, open the People view window and select the created group as filter to see the results.